uakfdotb/ghostpp/readme.txt

 Game owners have access to every command in the lobby and ingame but NO commands in battle.net.
 You can think of the game owner as a temporary admin for one game only - it doesn't have to be a root admin or a regular admin.
 The game owner is also the only user who can use commands inside a game which is locked (see the !lock and !unlock commands for more information).
-The game owner for a particular can be changed after the game is created with the !owner command.
+The game owner for a particular game can be changed after the game is created with the !owner command.

 3.)
 Admins.